-13.27 PPG2 states that Green Belts can contain some major developed sites such as factories, hospitals, water/sewage treatment works and educational establishments.
+- 13.27 PPG2 states that Green Belts can contain some major developed sites such as factories, hospitals, water/sewage treatment works and educational establishments.
 These substantial sites may be in continuing use or be redundant.
 Limited infilling or redevelopment of major existing developed sites identified in an adopted development plan, which meet the criteria in paragraphs C3 or C4 of Annex C of PPG2 (Revised), is appropriate development.
-These sites remain subject to development control policy for Green Belt and the Green Belt notation is washed over them.

-- 13.28 The Council has carried out a comprehensive survey to identify any major developed sites within the District.
-Only one site, Scalebor park Hospital, Burley-In-Wharfedale, has been identified in the context of Annex C of PPG2 as a major developed site in the plan.
-S/GB7 in the Shipley proposal report sets out the requirements to be met for any future redevelopment of this site.] - 13.27a PPG2 recognises that there are advantages to permitting limited development at major developed sites within the Green belt provided the development does not prejudice the Green function of the Green belt or the purposes of including land in it.
+These sites remain subject to development control policy for Green Belt and the Green Belt notation is washed over them. - 13.27a PPG2 recognises that there are advantages to permitting limited development at major developed sites within the Green belt provided the development does not prejudice the Green function of the Green belt or the purposes of including land in it.
 Where the site is continuing use limited infilling may help to secure jobs and prosperity without further prejudicing the Green Belt.
-Similarly the complete or partial redevelopment of these sites may offer the opportunity for environmental improvement without adding to their impact on the openness of the Green Belt. - 13.27b The Council has carried out an assessment of potential sites, which could be identified as major developed sites within the district.
+Similarly the complete or partial redevelopment of these sites may offer the opportunity for environmental improvement without adding to their impact on the openness of the Green Belt. - 13.27b The Council has carried out an assessment of potential sites, which could be identified as Major Developed Sites within the District.
 A total of three sites have been identified.
-The test of whether a site was considered major is based upon a guideline of a minimum of 5ha existing developed area (includes buildings, structures, hardstanding and circulation space between buildings).
-The extent of the existing developed portion of each site is shown on the proposal map.
-The identification of these sites offers a greater degree of flexibility within the Green belt for limited infilling or redevelopment which meet the criteria, provided the proposals are for the preferred use specified in the policy.
+The Council identified the Major Developed Sites on the basis of several criteria.
+The first test related to size and looked at whether a site was considered major based upon a guideline of 5ha existing developed area (includes buildings, structures, hardstanding and circulation space between buildings).
+The Council also looked at the planning unit and their capacity to accommodate infill development without compromising the purposes of the Green Belt or its openness.
+The extent of the existing developed portion of each site is shown on the Proposals Map.
+The identification of these sites offers a greater degree of flexibility within the Green belt for limited infilling which meet the criteria, provided the proposals are for the current use specified in the policy.
 All of the sites are in current use as water treatment or waste water treatment works.
 All of the identified sites are expected to continued in their existing use within the plan period and have been identified in order to facilitate this continuing use.

-Policy GB6A
+POLICY GB6A